delexw/mcpware/README.md

 ### Platform-Specific Docker Socket Configuration

 The gateway needs access to the Docker socket to launch backend containers.
 The mount path differs by platform:

+**Why is Docker socket access required?** mcpware acts as a process manager that launches backend MCP servers.
+When a backend is configured to run as a Docker container (e.g., `ghcr.io/github/github-mcp-server`), mcpware needs to:
+- Create and start Docker containers
+- Manage their lifecycle (stop/restart)
+- Communicate with them via stdio

+Without Docker socket access, mcpware cannot launch Docker-based backends and will fail with permission errors.

 #### Quick Check
 Run this script to check your Docker configuration: